 Traditional IRA and 401k: The IRS has Required Minimum Distributions (RMD’s) for both plans starting with the year that he or she reaches 70 ½ years of age or, if later, the year in which he or she retires.
 That means that you are required to take out a certain minimum percentage each year (and pay taxes on it).

-IRA: You can’t convert a Roth IRA to a Traditional IRA.
-But you can convert a Traditional IRA to a Roth.
+IRA: You can not convert a Roth IRA into a Traditional IRA.
+But you can convert a Traditional IRA to a Roth IRA.

 Inheritance:

-Traditional IRA and 401k: When you pass away, you can leave your money to your heirs.
+Traditional IRA and 401k: When you pass away, you can leave your retirement savings to your heirs.
 However, estate and income taxes may apply.

 Roth IRA: Your heirs can inherit a Roth IRA to an heir without tax implications or penalty.